Practical Safety Measures Everyone Should Know

 Viruses

 Notorious examples are HIV and hepatitis viruses, which can be present in blood and body fluids.
-Viruses like avian flu can also leap from animals to humans, and can be transmitted from certain animals to humans, posing additional health risks.
+Viruses like avian flu can also leap from animals to humans, and can be transmitted from certain animals to humans, posing additional health and exposure risks.

 Fungi